-BTB is focused on owning and acquiring income producing retail, office and industrial properties in both primary and secondary markets across Canada with a geographic focus on the Provinces of Québec and Ontario, with the objective of producing a geographically and sectorally diversified portfolio of properties with stable and growing cash flows.
+BTB is focused on owning and acquiring income producing industrial, regional office and necessity-based retail and properties in primary markets across Canada with a geographic focus on the Provinces of Québec, Ontario, Alberta and Saskatchewan.

-BTB's head office is located at 1411 Crescent Street.
-Suite 300.
-Montréal.
-Québec.
-H3G 2B3.
+BTB's head office is located at 1411 Crescent Street, Suite 300, Montréal, Québec, H3G 2B3.